C5m7b4/monads/README.md

 ## branch 17

-here we are creating an iterator to see what that looks lik
+here we are creating an iterator to see what that looks like

+## branch 18

+we are going to need a new package for this: npm install --save-dev @babel/plugin-transform-regenerator

+``js
+{
+  "plugins":[
+    ["@babel/plugin-transform-react-jsx", {
+      "pragma":"vdom.createElement",
+      "throwIfNamespace": false
+    }],
+    ["@babel/plugin-transform-regenerator",{
+      "asyncGenerators": true,
+      "generators": true,
+      "async": true
+    }]
+  ]
+}
+``